-Today the Government has announced the temporary suspension of the Detained Fast Track process.
+Today the UK Government has announced [PDF] the temporary suspension of the Detained Fast Track process.
 The Government’s intention is to suspend for only a few weeks, with the Immigration Minister James Brokenshire stating that they “will only resume operation of this policy when I am sure that the right structures are in place to minimise a risk of unfairness“.

 The operation of Detained Fast Track, in which asylum seekers are held in detention while their cases and appeals are being considered at a faster pace than in the community, has been the subject of several legal challenges, and was ruled last July to have an unacceptable risk of unfairness.
 Last week, the Court of Appeal lifted a stay on a High Court ruling that the appeals process was unlawful.